Oneflow-Inc/oneflow-documentation/en/docs/contribute/intro.md

 ## Review

 We are committed to building OneFlow into a basic software product full of industrial beauty with the mentality of creating artworks.
-This process is also inseparable from the open source community's code review of OneFlow.
+This process is also inseparable with code review from open source community.

 We are looking forward to your submission of more issues, pull requests and reviews in each repository.
 We are also looking forward to your participation.